 Additionally, we may provide the following information about our members to persons who make an enquiry:

 Do we disclose your personal information overseas?

-We may, from time to time, disclose your personal information to entities located outside of Australia however we would only disclose personal information outside of Australia in accordance with our legal obligations.
+We may although it is unlikely, disclose your personal information to entities located outside of Australia however we would only disclose personal information outside of Australia in accordance with our legal obligations.

 The Institute will only engage in direct marketing in accordance with all applicable laws.
 We may send you direct marketing communications and information about our products, services and offerings that we consider may be of interest to you.

 These communications will be sent electronically in accordance with applicable marketing laws, such as the Privacy Act and Spam Act 2003 (Cth).
 If you indicate a preference for a method of communication, we will endeavour to use that method whenever practical to do so.

 You may opt-out of receiving direct marketing communications from us at any time by contacting us or by using the opt-out facilities provided in the marketing communications or (if applicable) by updating your communication preferences in your online portal.
 On receipt of your opt-out request, we will then ensure that your request is actioned in accordance with your preferences.

 How can you access and correct your personal information?

 You may request access to any personal information we hold about you at any time by contacting our Chief Executive Officer (see details below).